apisuomi/requirements/README.md

 Simple example: As an API developer I want to be able to add new API to repository so that it will be publically available.

-## API features:
-* Must be able to read RAML defined APIs to database from given api.json file in the web (preferably in Github repository)
+Features:
+* As a developer I want to be able to update any given attribute on listed APIs (which I'm entitled to do so)
+* As an API publisher I want to be able to write API description with RAML and use that file as data input or update for listed API
-* Return list of all APIs, paged
+* As a program I want to list all APIs, paged
-* Add single API
-* Remove single API
-* Update single API fields
+* As a developer, I want to be able to add single API to listing via API and graphical UI
+* As a developer, I want to be able to remove single API to listing via API and graphical UI
+* As a developer, I want to be able to update API attributes via API and graphical UI
 *